 Sickened and initially amnesiac, Charlotte returns home to recover from the “less than healthful humours of the London climate,” where she eventually returns to normal — except she no longer desires food and finds every sense heightened to painful extremes.
 Not until a stroll in the woods with her friend, Vicar Oswald Fairweather, does Charlotte shockingly understand that, not only has she become a vampire, but also initiated another.

 Determined not to spread the curse, Charlotte and Oswald unsuccessfully attempt various comical measures of feeding.
 In a moment of despair, she confides in her eccentric Aunt Augusta who, far from being shocked by her niece’s condition, produces a solution handed down from Charlotte’s late father.

 Before she can put the solution to work, however, she’s invited by Viscountess Letitia’s suitor, the Duke of Dunroth – better known as the Bad Duke — to attend a Black Mass, at which victims willingly present themselves for draining.
-What happens at the ceremony is beyond any attendant’s comprehension, as Charlotte finally glimpses her inheritance, far more complicated than any she might have imagined.
+What happens at the ceremony is beyond any attendant’s comprehension, and as Charlotte finally glimpses her inheritance, far more complicated than she might have imagined.